emilyfuhrman/emilyfuhrman.github.io/about/index.md

 sitemap:
   priority: 0.9
 ---
-Hello.
 My name is Emily Fuhrman.
 I am a data visualization designer and developer based in Brooklyn, New York.
 I am also a graduate student in English & Comparative Literature at Columbia University.

 My work has been acknowledged by WIRED, Scientific American, and the Columbia University Group for Experimental Methods in the Humanities.